GenericMadScientist/CHOpt/README.md

 * [zlib](https://zlib.net) is a dependency of libpng

 CImg is vendored in the repo.
 Boost, libpng, Qt, and zlib will need to be provided by anyone compiling CHOpt for themselves.
-Boost is only required for tests. libpng and zlib need to be set up so that [FindPNG](https://cmake.org/cmake/help/latest/module/FindPNG.html) can find them, and the same is true for Boost and Qt (see [this](https://cmake.org/cmake/help/latest/module/FindBoost.html) and
+Boost.Test is only required for tests. libpng and zlib need to be set up so that [FindPNG](https://cmake.org/cmake/help/latest/module/FindPNG.html) can find them, and the same is true for Boost and Qt (see [this](https://cmake.org/cmake/help/latest/module/FindBoost.html) and